daywalker90/vitality/README.md

 After that the binary will be here: ``target/release/vitality``

 ### Usage
-You can configure what the plugin checks for and if and how you get notified with the options below.
+You can configure what the plugin checks for and optionally get notified with the options below.

 These have to be in the ``config`` file in your ``lightning-dir`` (usually ``~/.lightning/config`` or ``~/.lightning/<network>/config``).
 The plugin is unable to read configs somewhere else, e.g. ``/etc/lightningd/config`` or from the cli.